kproudler/artshare-api/README.md

 # ArtShare
 https://artshares.herokuapp.com/
+## Feel free to use these credentials
+- username: guest123
+- password: guest123
 ## Description
 ArtShare is a website inspired by popular image-centric social media websites such as Instagram.
 It was built with Ruby on Rails.
 Users can upload images, comment on images published to the website, and browse users profiles.